MariiaSribranets/SelfAssessment/Skills/DotNET.md

 - Core Concepts and Internals
   - Strengths and weaknesses of .NET
   - Stateful and stateless services
-  - Asynchronous and synchronous programming
+  - Asynchronous and synchronous programming: 🖐️ used
-  - Task-based asynchronous pattern
+  - Task-based asynchronous pattern: 👂 heard
   - Garbage collection in .NET
   - .NET runtime versions and support
   - I/O-bound, CPU-bound tasks